Find out how much your property is worth in 30 seconds

 Two rate hikes in eight weeks.
-Clearance rates below 60% for the first time this year.
-The $1M median has slipped, and the premium end is feeling it most.
+Clearance below 60% for the first time in 2026.
+The $1M median has slipped.
 This is Fletchers’ read on where things actually stand, and what it means for buyers and sellers right now.

 RBA Cash Rate